jdibenes/hl2ss/extensions/README.md

 ## client_android

 Android Native Library for streaming HoloLens 2 sensor data to Android apps.
 The included Android Studio project builds the hl2ss_ulm shared library as an .aar file, which is compatible with client_unity and its C# wrapper.
 It has the same requirements as client_cpp.
 For Android, you can get prebuilt FFmpeg binaries from https://github.com/arthenica/ffmpeg-kit and OpenCV binaries from https://opencv.org/releases/.
+A prebuilt binary of the hl2ss_ulm shared library is included in [Releases](https://github.com/jdibenes/hl2ss/releases).

 **Build**